ahmadsoliman/EmbedIQ/memory-bank/progress.md

 # Progress: EmbedIQ

-## Project Status: Planning Phase
+## Project Status: Initial Implementation Phase

-The EmbedIQ project is currently in the planning and initial setup phase.
-We are establishing the foundation for development by creating comprehensive documentation and defining the architecture.
+The EmbedIQ project has completed the initial planning phase and entered the implementation phase.
+We have set up the core project structure and scaffolding for both backend and frontend components.

 ## What Works